SonarQube installation on docker container with docker-compose

 Simple Jenkins Declarative Pipeline to Push Docker Image To Docker Hub

-With docker-compose, we can automate the process of creating and running multiple containers.
-It also makes it easy to setup the network for containers to be able to connect to each other.
+Using docker-compose also makes it easy to setup the network for containers, so that they are able to connect with each other.

-We will go through the steps one by one, you need to just follow along.
+We will go through the steps one by one, so you just need to follow along.

 Pre-requisite